alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-live-animals.markdown

 ### When you need a health certificate

-If you’re importing live animals and animal products, you must make sure the exporter you’re working with gets the health certificate required by EU or national law.
+You must make sure your exporter has a health certificate required by EU or national law.

-You can contact the APHA Centre for International Trade Carlisle to find out when you need to do this.
+Contact the [APHA Centre for International Trade Carlisle](#Contact-APHA) to find out when you need to do this.

+[Need to clarify]

 ### When you don’t need a licence